dante-project/scratchpad/docs/html/_sources/tut.txt

 4. Writing a Simple Operating System, N. Blundell
 5. Operating System Concepts 10th ed., A. Silberschatz, G. Gagne, P.B.
 Galvin
 6. Operating systems design and implementation 3rd ed, A. Tanenbaum
+7. The Design of the UNIX Operating System, M.J.
+Bach
+8. The Design and Implementation of the FreeBSD Operating System
-7. Intel® 64 and IA-32 Architectures Software Developer’s Manual (Vol 3)
+9. Intel® 64 and IA-32 Architectures Software Developer’s Manual (Vol 3)

 Internet pages: